 How to: Don’t waste too much time trying to find these at a local hardware store or grocery store.
 Instead, go on Amazon.com and let them do all of the work.
-And if you think clicking is easy now, just wait till later when your guest is flabbergasted by how delicious the Sprite and tequila tastes whilst sipping it from your classy Mason jar.
+Then, just sit back and just wait till later when your guest is flabbergasted by how delicious the Sprite and Tequila tastes whilst sipping it from your classy Mason jar.

 Pro tip: After you pour the drink in the Mason jar, put the lid back on…it’s sort of a twist on the age-old adage that food tastes best after you’ve worked for it.

 Don’t: Screw the lid on so damn tight that neither of you can get it off—the failure will only add to the pun later.

 Something…you’ve just made up with whatever is available but you make it seem like it’s actually a drink

 This takes chutzpah, but if you can pull it off, the infamy is worth the work.